Limiting the Demands of Our Kids – Fascination for Other Kids’ Toys & Belongings

 - This helps in the development of cognitive and thinking skills of the kids,

 - learning touch, feel and how to use different things safely under the guidance of some elder person.
-It helps in improving fine motor skills of the child,
+It helps in improving the fine motor skills of the child,

 - Channelizing her energy into positive things and doing something productive and constructive,